 Harassment Restraining Orders/Orders for Protection

-Perhaps you’ve been a victim of sexual/domestic violation, stalking, or some other form of unwanted contact, and you wish to pursue a restraining order, or order for protection.
-You first might wonder what the difference is between the two.
+Perhaps you’ve been a victim of sexual/domestic violence, stalking, or some other form of unwanted contact, and you wish to pursue a restraining order, or order for protection.
+Here are the differences between the two:

 Harassment Restraining Order

 An HRO can be pursued if you have been the victim of a single incident of physical or sexual assault, or if there have been repeated intrusive or unwanted acts against you.